 General Manager The general manager is generally responsible for the efficient and effective operation of the council's organisation and for ensuring the implementation, without undue delay, of decisions of the council.

 To manage the council on a day-to-day basis and to direct staff;

 To exercise such of the functions of the council as are delegated by the council to the general manager;

 Director Technical Services The Director of Technical Services is responsible for the financial management of the operation, maintenance, renewal and upgrade of :-

 Roads/Streets;

-Plant;

 Bridges/Culverts;

 Traffic;

 Subdivisions;

 Drainage;

-Water Supply;

-Sewerage;

-Parks/Gardens;

-Recreation Grounds;

 Bush Fire Control;

-Swimming Pools;
+Corporate Asset Management Systems

 Aerodromes; and

 SES Emergency Services.

-Director Corporate Services The role of Corporate Services is to provide a range of services to internal and external customers and stakeholders, including:
+Chief Financial Officer The role of Corporate Services is to provide a range of services to internal and external customers and stakeholders, including:

-Financial management and accounting services
+Accounting services

 Customer support and administration services

 Information Technology services

-Payroll services
+Rates collection

-Rates collection Records Management Corporate Asset Management Systems The role of the Director Corporate Services is to both respond to and participate in the formulation, review and reporting on the corporate role and function of Council.
+The role of the Director Corporate Services is to both respond to and participate in the formulation, review and reporting on the corporate role and function of Council.

 Corporate Services provides the financial, administrative and information technology to enable Council to provide high quality services to the community.
 The Services' mission is to provide a consistently high standard of Customer Service for the community and Council's operations.

-Assets Officer Collect, enter and maintain Council's asset condition data in the 'Authority' AIM module.
-Assist in development and maintenance of Council's asset management information system and implementation of Council's asset management improvement strategy.
+Design & Assets Manager Oversee the creation and maintenance of Council's asset inventories Develop and maintain Council's asset management information system Develop and update Councils asset management plans Assist with the implementation of Council's asset management improvement strategy.